tk-yoshimura/LandauDistribution/NumericIntegration/README.md

 # LandauDistribution - NumericIntegration

-Since the convergence is different, it is necessary to use different equations for positive and negative x.
+Since the convergence is different, it is necessary to use different equations for positive and negative &lambda;.

 ## &lambda; &geq; 0